Stone steps and hitching posts made exiting a carriage and tying up the team easy work. (more pictures)

 You’ll also find property markers in our inventory of salvaged products.
 When used as property markers, stone posts proudly displayed the surveyor’s mark, family name or the name of an old company or rail line.

 Lastly, stone posts were employed as fence posts because, for farmers, purchasing quarried stone for this purpose was relatively inexpensive.
 The rock was quarried and moved to the site, where craftsmen split the stone using traditional methods and sometimes finished them with an intricate design.
-They then drove the posts into the ground about 10 steps apart.
+They then set the posts into the ground about 10 steps apart.

 Between the posts, landowners used barbed wire, which was first patented in the U.S. in 1867 and gained great popularity in the 1870s as inexpensive agricultural fencing, particularly for livestock.